shawnzernik/BlogEngineDotNet/readme.md

 As the conversion occurs, we can track the following:

 - Initial Conversion
   - Put a completed date in the file.
-Using this, you could inport the table into SQL to calculate velocities and completion dates.
+Using this, you could import the table into SQL to calculate velocities and completion dates.
 - Bootstrapping
   - We will need to assemble all the converted files, and the non-code artifacts into a working system.
   - This should be a multiple of the 'Initial Conversion' time.